Kylon99/NoArrowsRandom/README.md

 ### 1.0.4
 * Updated manifest to indicate support for Beat Saber 1.3.0
+* Added new icons for BS Mod List

 ### 1.0.3
 * Updated manifest to indicate support for Beat Saber 1.1.0